 For new principal investigators, or even for long-time KU faculty members, the process of seeking and obtaining an externally funded research or training grant can be challenging.
 Here is a summary of the process you should follow, along with contact information for the people who can provide immediate assistance as you proceed.

 Step 1- Find Funding

 - Before you can seek a grant you need information about available options.
-Pre-Award Services generates a monthly Funding Opportunities Bulletin and provides other funding information that supplements what PIs may receive or obtain on their own from other sources
+Research Development generates a monthly Funding Opportunities Bulletin and provides other funding information that supplements what PIs may receive or obtain on their own from other sources

 Step 2- Prepare Proposal

-- All proposals and any pre-proposal with budget information or that needs an institutional approval must be reviewed before being sent out to a funding agency.
+- All proposals and any pre-proposal with budget information or that needs an institutional approval must be reviewed before submission to a funding agency.
 The Pre-Award Services department strives to facilitate the proposal process for external funding to the KU Lawrence research community, providing assistance to administrators, faculty and staff in preparing, reviewing, approving and submitting competitive proposals for all funding agencies.

 - If the proposal mandates cost-share or matching, contact your department, research center or dean, or request funds from KURES by calling 785-864-7298.
 Also, consult the KU policy.

 - If contractual language is involved, this will be reviewed internally prior to submission.